Powerlearnproject/se-day1-assignment-Kogaloh/README.md

 - Agile is ideal for: Dynamic projects where requirements may evolve (e.g., mobile apps, startups).
 Customer-centric applications needing frequent updates (e.g., e-commerce platforms).
 SaaS (Software-as-a-Service) products, where continuous feedback and iteration are key.

-Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
+## Q5: Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.

-**Software Developer** – Designs, writes, and maintains software code, debugs issues, and collaborates with teams to build functional applications.
+- Software Developer – Designs, writes, and maintains software code, debugs issues, and collaborates with teams to build functional applications.

-**Quality Assurance (QA) Engineer** – Tests software for bugs, ensures performance and security, and works with developers to fix defects before release.
+- Quality Assurance (QA) Engineer – Tests software for bugs, ensures performance and security, and works with developers to fix defects before release.

-**Project Manager (PM)** – Oversees project planning, manages teams, ensures deadlines are met, and communicates with stakeholders.
+- Project Manager (PM)– Oversees project planning, manages teams, ensures deadlines are met, and communicates with stakeholders.

-## Part 5: Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
+## Q6: Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.

-**Integrated Development Environments (IDEs)** improve coding efficiency by providing features like syntax highlighting, debugging, and project management (e.g., VS Code, IntelliJ IDEA, PyCharm).
+- Integrated Development Environments (IDEs) improve coding efficiency by providing features like syntax highlighting, debugging, and project management (e.g., VS Code, IntelliJ IDEA, PyCharm).

-**Version Control Systems (VCS)** help track code changes, enable collaboration, and prevent data loss through branching, merging, and rollback features (e.g., Git, SVN, Mercurial).
+- Version Control Systems (VCS) help track code changes, enable collaboration, and prevent data loss through branching, merging, and rollback features (e.g., Git, SVN, Mercurial).

-What are some common challenges faced by software engineers?
+## Q7: What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.

-**Debugging Issues** – Use debugging tools, unit tests, and systematic debugging techniques.
+- Debugging Issues – Use debugging tools, unit tests, and systematic debugging techniques.

-**Keeping Up with Technology** – Learn continuously through courses, blogs, and open-source projects.
+- Keeping Up with Technology – Learn continuously through courses, blogs, and open-source projects.

-**Managing Deadlines & Workload** – Use Agile methods, break tasks into sprints, and set realistic goals.
+- Managing Deadlines & Workload – Use Agile methods, break tasks into sprints, and set realistic goals.

-**Code Maintainability** – Follow best practices, document code, and refactor regularly.
+- Code Maintainability – Follow best practices, document code, and refactor regularly.

-**Collaboration Issues** – Use tools like Slack/Jira, hold regular meetings, and document requirements clearly.
+- Collaboration Issues – Use tools like Slack/Jira, hold regular meetings, and document requirements clearly.

-**Security Risks** – Implement secure coding, conduct security testing, and stay updated on threats.
+- Security Risks – Implement secure coding, conduct security testing, and stay updated on threats.

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.